 Of the 6 groups of products and services sold to customers by the dive industry, dive travel is the single most significant health indicator.

-The action of going scuba diving is concentrated around the equator — under warm sunny skies.
-It requires travel.
+The activity of scuba diving is concentrated around the equator — under warm sunny skies.
+It requires international travel.
 Therefore, identifying and understanding what is happening with dive travel is crucial in establishing your business and action plan during the coronavirus pandemic.

 Initially, we had little to no data on that front.
 The lack of market data in the dive industry is a constant issue, but it is even more damaging in times of crisis like today.

 Early on, we contacted a few players in dive travel, including PADI Travel (formally Diviac) and Caradonna, but we weren’t able to get any information from them.
 The dive industry is one of the rare industries where players like to operate blind-folded!

 However, the simple fact that airlines around the world were canceling flights left, right, and center would clearly have an impact on dive travel.
 Governments putting entire regions — and eventually, whole countries — in lockdown was another fact not to be neglected.
 You can’t go on a planned dive trip when you are not allowed to leave home!